-9 Project Communications You Should Have Sent This Year
+9 Project Communications You Should Send This Year

 It’s nice to hear people say I was doing something right, although it was a bit of a shame that she hadn’t realized I was already back at my desk.
 I guess I didn’t do much communicating during those first few weeks.

-Good communication on projects is so important, and I hear this from you guys all the time.
+Good communication on projects is so important, and I hear this from readers and my mentees all the time.
 There’s a feeling that it’s not possible to do all the communications that you’d like, and I get that.

 So let’s prioritize.
 At this time of year it’s a good opportunity to reflect as we establish areas for improvement in the coming 12 months.
 If you only have a limited amount of effort and energy to spend on communicating about your project, what should you focus on?

 Here are the 9 most important messages for project managers to share.
-Did you send any of these to your team during the year?
-You should have done.
+Did you send any of these to your team during the past year?
+If not, it’s time to factor them in to your communications plans for the coming year.

 1. We have uncovered an issue but…